Take Five Scholars Program FAQ

 Who is Eligible to Apply?

 Any student who has completed at least one semester at the University, has at least one full semester left at the University, and has been officially accepted into a major may apply.
 Additionally, all full-time students in The College or the Eastman School of Music are eligible to apply in any year except during the second semester of their senior year(i.e. their final semester).

 What is the Application Timetable?
 How do I Apply?

 Applicant selections take place twice a year.
-Beginning FALL 2013, there will no longer be in-person group information sessions to attend.
-Instead, all information about the program and application process will be available through Blackboard.
-Students must carefully review each section of the "TAKE FIVE PROGRAM" module located on the Blackboard home page (available end of summer 2013).
+Information about the program and application process is available through Blackboard.
+Students must carefully review each section of the "TAKE FIVE PROGRAM" module located on the Blackboard home page.
 Once students are confident they have understood all program requirements and rules, they must successfully complete a 20 question quiz within Blackboard.
 Students must earn a perfect 20/20 score on the quiz in order to gain permission to the online application.
 Only after students have passed the T5 quiz are they permitted to meet with the T5 Advisor in 312 Lattimore Hall.

 (1) Program Recommender Agreement Form due first week of October, and